Orbits classifying extensions of prime power order groups: Introduction

 \section{Introduction}

 An established way of constructing finite groups is via \emph{group extensions}.
-A group $E$ is said to be an \emph{extension} of a group $G$ by a group $N$ if there exists a short extact sequence of groups
+A group $E$ is said to be an \emph{extension} of a group $G$ by a group $N$ if there exists a short exact sequence of groups

 Every finite group can be constructed inductively in this way by iterating extensions by simple (composition) factors.
-In particular, if $p$ is a prime number, then every finite $p$-group can be realized via consecutive extensions with kernel $N$ of order $p$ and, moreover, such extensions can be taken to be \emph{central} (it is indeed well-known that non-trivial $p$-groups have non-trivial center).
+In particular, if $p$ is a prime number, then every finite $p$-group can be realized via consecutive extensions with kernel $N$ of order $p$ and, moreover, such extensions are \emph{central} (it is indeed well-known that non-trivial $p$-groups have non-trivial center).
 An extension like \eqref{eq:SES} is called central if $N$ is central in $E$ equivalently, if the action of $G$ on $N$ is trivial.
 Every group of order $p^n$ being a central extension of a group of order $p^{n-1}$ by $\F_p$, one could hope to \emph{classify $p$-groups by classifying extensions}.
 The famous $p$-group generation algorithm of Newman and O'Brien \cite{OBrien/90} builds upon a structural refinement of this idea.

-A challenging task in the framework of classifying extensions is that of determining whether two extensions are isomorphic.
+A challenging task in the framework of classifying groups via extensions is that of determining whether two extensions $E$ and $E'$ are isomorphic as groups, in symbols $E\cong E'$.
 Because of this, it is sometimes worth it to start by testing isomorphism in a slightly stronger form.
-Two group extensions $E$, $E'$ of $G$ by $N$ are \emph{strongly isomorphic} (following \cite[Def.\ 17.20]{Fitting/38}), denoted $E\cong_s E'$, if there exists an isomorphism $\phi:E\rightarrow E'$ with $\phi(N)=N$; the extensions $E$ and $E'$ are equivalent, denoted $E\sim E'$, if $\phi$ is the identity on $N$.
-In particular, it holds that
+Two group extensions